Frequently Asked Questions

 What are your qualifications?

-I have studied Vocal Performance at Shasta College in Redding, CA and The Chicago College of Performing Arts at Roosevelt University in Chicago, IL and am currently in the process of completing coursework to be a public school music teacher.
+I have studied Vocal Performance at Shasta College in Redding, CA and The Chicago College of Performing Arts at Roosevelt University in Chicago, IL and am currently in the process of completing coursework at Shasta College for my AA in Music.

 I am the current Director of the Axiom Children's Theatre where I oversee and develop performing arts curriculum and programs for children and young adults.
 Prior to that position I was the director of the South Shasta County Children's Chorus, where I have directed as many as 90 students at one time.
 I had the honor of making my directorial debut with SSCCC's spring production of "James and the Giant Peach, Jr." I also teach drama, choir and private lessons at Cottonwood Creek Charter School.
-I was the Music Director for Axiom Repertory Theatre's production "Newsies", and most recently the Music Director for the Cascade Theatre's summer production of "Mamma Mia!"
+I was the Music Director for Axiom Repertory Theatre's production "Newsies", the Music Director for the Cascade Theatre's summer production of "Mamma Mia!"
 Other past musical direction has included "Tarzan" at the Cascade Theatre, "Freaky Friday" at Anderson High School, and "Aladdin" with Axiom Children's Theatre.
 And summer of 2019 I was privileged to be co-director of the Axiom Children's Theatre production of "Willy Wonka, Jr".
 I had the great honor of portraying a lead role in Axiom's production of "Spamalot The Musical" this winter and was the music director for Axiom Children's Theatre summer 2020 production of "Madagascar, JR".
+Most recently I was the artistic director of the smash-hit ACT production of "Seussical, Jr.".

 In addition to teaching I have written and arranged music, and have an extensive performance background including choral singing, opera, musical theatre, jazz, as well as piano and percussion.